tsouchlarakis/imessage-extractor/README.rst

    pip install imessage-extractor

+   # Vanilla usage (just save chat.db tables to .csv files)
+   imessage-extractor go --save-csv "~/Desktop/imessage_chatdb_extract" -v

-It really is that simple ✨
+It really is that simple ✨ but this vanilla workflow call merely scratches the surface of what **iMessage Extractor** can do.

 ⚡️ Usage
 ---------